ms0g/breakout/README.md

 + Try to break as many bricks as possible to score points and advance through levels.
 + Enjoy the nostalgic gaming experience of Atari Breakout on your DOS system!

-### Configuration

-No configuration is required for this game.
-Simply run the executable file to start playing.
 ### Contributing

 Contributions to improve the game are welcome!
 If you have ideas for enhancements or bug fixes, feel free to fork the repository, make your changes, and submit a pull request.